-Dial 9-1-1 from any campus phone to connect directly to the campus police.
+Dial 9-1-1 from any campus phone or cell phone to connect directly to the campus police.

 Emergency Info Hotline